joinpursuit/8-0-github-lab/questions.md

 Who is the "Turing machine" named after?

 ```
-_Turing's 'automatic machines', as he termed them in 1936, were specifically devised for the computing of real numbers._
+// Turing's 'automatic machines', as he termed them in 1936, were specifically devised for the computing of real numbers.
 ```